GUSTO: Telescope and detectors

 The gondola, avionics and solar panels were provided by the Johns Hopkins Applied Physics Laboratory.
 The University of Arizona in Tucson provided the telescope with an array of cryogenic terahertz radiation superconducting heterodyne detectors built in a collaborative effort with the Massachusetts Institute of Technology (MIT), Arizona State University, the Netherlands Institute for Space Research (SRON), Virginia Diodes (VDI), and Ball Aerospace.
-The detectors measure the terahertz lines of carbon, oxygen and nitrogen, at 158 μm, 63 μm, and 205 μm respectively.
+The detectors measure the terahertz lines of carbon, oxygen and nitrogen, at 4.7, 1.4 and 1.9 terahertz.

 The gondola and instruments carried by the balloon have an approximate mass of 2000 kg and measures about 6 m wide by 6 m height (20 ft × 20 ft).
 The telescope has a 90 cm mirror, which directs light to a series of superconducting detectors contained inside a cryostat that will keep them at -269 C.